 The consultation process includes personal interviews, workshops, focus groups, public meetings, surveys and other participatory tools.
 It is important to choose the relevant process for each stakeholder group; one model does not fit everyone.

-Decide a course of action for each issue.
-Understanding the possible reactions of stakeholders to a proposal.
+Again, it is crucial to decide on a course of action for each agreed issue, learning to understand the possible reactions of stakeholders to a proposal.

 - Internal alignment of the organization in terms of expectations, roles and results.
 Being flexible will help achieve this, as well as appreciate the different points of view, pressures and business goals.